 Bee Fencing Project

-Butterfly Pavilion supports the spread of beehive fencing to new communities in Africa and Asia to mitigate human-elephant conflict.
+Butterfly Pavilion supports the spread of beehive fencing to new communities in Africa to mitigate human-elephant conflict.

-Besides defending against elephants, beehive fences have the benefits of being easily managed by people within the community, involving locally available materials, providing pollination to crops, and providing a supplemental income to farmers through the sale of wax and honey.
-Therefore, maintaining hives provides an opportunity for local livelihood enhancement.
+Besides defending against elephants, beehive fences provide the benefits of being easily managed by people within the community, involving locally available materials, providing pollination to crops, and providing a supplemental income to farmers through the sale of wax and honey.
+As such, maintaining hives provides an opportunity for local livelihood enhancement.
 It is estimated that, within three years of fence construction, communities become self-sufficient in maintaining the fences and selling the honey, propolis, and wax harvested from the hives.
-Butterfly Pavilion saw the great potential of beehive fencing to not only protect elephants, but also promote the conservation of native honey bee species and pollinator habitat in communities in Africa and Asia.

 Timeline: